lithiM6/personal-portfolio/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\
-The page will reload when you make changes.
+The page will reload whenever you make changes.

 ### `npm test`